Things to do nearby Greystones (Keswick)

 Keswick is a bustling town with a good range of independent shops just perfect for browsing; books, outdoor clothing, antiques, sweet treats, it is all here!
 There is also a popular, twice-weekly market for produce, gifts, and all sorts besides.
 When you’re taking a break from retail therapy, choose from anything from coffee bars to tea shops, Mexican to fish and chips, pasties to ice cream, or just head to a traditional pub for refreshment.

 You don’t have to look far for plenty to do within the town itself.
-There is a quirky town museum, a Puzzling Place and Pencil Museum, swimming pool, crazy golf, radio controlled boating, and the King Kong climbing wall.
+There is a quirky town museum, a Puzzling Place and Pencil Museum, crazy golf, radio controlled boating, and the King Kong climbing wall.

 For the evening take in a show at the Theatre by the Lake (guests with Sally’s Cottages can receive a discount on tickets) or watch a new release or live-streamed ballet, opera or theatre at the traditional Art Deco Alhambra cinema.
 There are also a large variety of restaurants, pubs, and bars to choose from.